vorachet/mdeshell/README.md

 Limitation: mdeshell is tested on macOS 11.1 (Java 13) and Ubuntu 18.04 (Java 11). mdeshell does not provide an environment for MS Windows users.

+# Our Users

+## Artifulate
+https://github.com/Artifulate/PublicBotProfiles Artifulate uses MDESHELL to perform model definition and M2T tasks for their Bot configuration files.

 # Getting started